 - Also know as/Other names: Additional names you may be known by, such as with an abbreviated first name, married or single name, or name in a different character set.
 For each other name, record the complete name in the order it typically appears.
 You can add as many other names as needed.

 ORCID does not offer a separate field to capture middle names to avoid confusion in cultures where middle names are uncommon.
-Instead, we suggest researchers include their full name with middle names in the Published name or Also know as fields.
-Researchers who are more widely known by their middle name are encourage to record their middle name in the First name field, likewise researchers who always use both their first and middle names together are encourage to record both in the First name field
+Instead, we suggest that researchers include their full name with middle names in the Published name or Also know as fields.
+Researchers who are more widely known by their middle name are encourage to record their middle name in the First name field; likewise, researchers who always use both their first and middle names together are encourage to record both in the First name field

 The Also known as field in personal information is intended to capture all additional names you may be know by.
 This includes other ways you name is displayed, your name in other languages or characters, and other names you may have gone by.